emqx/cloud-docs/en_US/faq.md

 For detailed billing rules, you can view [Product Pricing](pricing.md)

-### How to recharge?
+### How to payment?

-In the EMQ X Cloud console, click the `Recharge` button at the account balance of `Property Management` -> `Overview`, and enter the recharge amount.
+In the EMQ X Cloud console, click the `Payment` button at the account balance of `Billing` -> `Overview`, and complete the monthly bill payment.

-Currently, EMQ X Cloud supports `Alipay` and `WeChat` for recharging.
+Currently, EMQ X Cloud supports `PayPal` to complete the monthly bill payment.

 ### How to get the voucher?